jandecaluwe/urubu/doc/manual/structure.md

 from two sources:

-* global reference ids are mapped to link objects in the `_site.yml` configuration file, as discussed earlier
+* global reference ids are mapped to link objects in the `_site.yml` configuration file, as discussed earlier.
-* all content pages and folders objects have reference ids
+* all content pages and folders objects have reference ids.

 Project-wide references ids live in a single namespace.
 For pages and folders, the id is a root-relative pathname starting with a slash `/` and without file